DominikMuhle/latex-table-editor/README.md

 # latex-table-editor

-latex-table-editor is a terminal-based application that allows users to input tabular data, manipulate it, apply custom highlighting rules, and prepare it for LaTeX export.
+latex-table-editor is a terminal-based application that allows users to input tabular data in various formats, manipulate it, apply custom highlighting rules, and prepare it for LaTeX export.
 The application is built using Python and leverages the `textual` library to provide a rich, interactive text-based user interface.

 ## Features

-- **Data Input**: Easily input data into the application using plain text, which is then converted into a pandas DataFrame.
+- **Data Input**: Input data in LaTeX, plain text, JSON, YAML, or CSV formats.
 - **Data Display**: View your data in a tabular format within the terminal.
-- **Custom Highlighting**: Define default and column-specific highlighting rules to emphasize important data.
+- **Custom Highlighting**: Define highlighting rules using an interactive screen with enforced input validation.
-- **Column Manipulation**: Swap columns and toggle their order to customize the data presentation.
+- **Column and Row Manipulation**: Swap columns or rows, toggle their order, and adjust data selection.
 - **Interactive Interface**: Navigate and interact with your data using keyboard shortcuts.
-- **Enhanced Table Parsing**: Supports `multicolumn` and `multirow` LaTeX commands, allowing complex table structures to be parsed accurately.
-Data cells are automatically inferred from the table structure.
-- **Dynamic Sorting Properties**: Quickly change sorting order and precision using new keyboard shortcuts.
-- **Selective Data Exclusion**: Exclude rows in column mode and columns in row mode from computations of extreme values for more tailored data analysis.
+- **Adjustable Data Selection**: Correct the selection of data parts of the table through a dedicated screen.
+- **LaTeX Export**: Prepare your data with all customizations for LaTeX export, including support for `multicolumn` and `multirow`.

 ## Installation

 Ensure you have Python 3.10 or higher installed.
-Install the project dependencies using pip:
+Install the project using pip:

 ```bash
 pip install git+https://github.com/DominikMuhle/latex-table-editor.git